KernelCI Architecture

 Learn the inner details behind the KernelCI systems

-architecture
+KernelCI architecture diagram

 Maestro

-The top left box of this picture shows Maestro.
+The middle left box of this picture shows Maestro.
 While Maestro is only one software system, architecturally its flow has 2 parts: (1) triggering builds and list of tests to run on each platform and (2) driving such tests.

 Maestro has a pipeline-based design and an API that allow other systems and tools to interact with it to subscribe to events (such as new build/test triggers) or send patches to be tested by the KernelCI infrastructure.